mgiovenco/observer_design_pattern/README.md

 -maintains a reference to ConcreteSubject object -stores state that should stay consistent with a subjects -implements the observer updating interface to keep its state consistent with the subjects

+#Problem solved in example

+The observer pattern is meant to solve the problem of notifying classes of a change from another class without tightly coupling the classes together.

+To demonstrate this, this demo has 3 main classes:

+1) the Main class (which is responsible for instantiating the Observer and Subject implementations)

+2) the Subject class (which keeps track of the observer classes and represents the object that the observers care about the state of)

+3) the Observer class (which represent the classes that should be notified when a change occurs)

+When the program starts, several Observer instances are created and registered to the Subject instance.
+When the Subject instance changes its state, this also triggers a notifcation to the Observer classes that a change has occurred.
+This in turn, causes an action in them as well.